A Performance Indicator Framework for Accessibility Data: Employment

 - Accommodations

-- Arrangements which allow persons with disabilities to fully take part in society, including accessing services, employment, or housing.
-When an environment is not inclusive and cannot be modified for persons with disabilities, accommodations can allow for equal participation.
+- Arrangements that enable persons with disabilities to fully participate in society, including accessing services, employment, or housing.
+Accommodations help support equal participation in environments that are not inclusive and cannot be modified for persons with disabilities.

 - Barrier

-- Refers to anything — including anything physical, architectural, technological or attitudinal, anything that is based on information or communications or anything that is the result of a policy or a practice — that hinders the full and equal participation in society of persons with an impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment or a functional limitation (Accessible Canada Act).
+- Refers to anything — including anything physical, architectural, technological or attitudinal, anything that is based on information or communications or anything that is the result of a policy or a practice — that hinders the full and equal participation in society of persons with an impairment, including a physical, mental, intellectual, cognitive, learning, communication or sensory impairment or a functional limitation (as defined by the Accessible Canada Act).

 (English Content)